-(a) Leave of Court Required.
-Before the entry of a judgment adjudicating all of the claims and the rights and liabilities of all the parties in a case, any party may make a motion before a judge requesting that the judge grant the party leave to file a motion for reconsideration of any interlocutory order made by that judge on any ground set forth in L.R.
-7.3(b)(1) or (2).
-No party may file a motion for reconsideration without prior leave of court.

-(b) Form and Content of Motion for Leave.
-A motion for leave to file a motion for reconsideration must be limited to seven pages and must specifically meet at least one of the following two criteria:

-- (1) (A) the facts or applicable law are materially different from the facts or applicable law that the parties presented to the court before entry of the order for which reconsideration is sought, and - (B) despite the exercise of reasonable diligence, the party applying for reconsideration did not know such fact or law before entry of the order; or - (2) new material facts emerged or a change of law occurred after entry of the order.

-(c) Prohibition Against Repetition of Argument.
-No motion for leave to file a motion for reconsideration may repeat any oral or written argument made by the applying party before entry of the order.
-Violation of this restriction subjects the offending party to appropriate sanctions.

-(d) Determination of Motion.
-Unless otherwise ordered by the assigned judge, no response may be filed to a motion for leave to file a motion for reconsideration or to a motion for reconsideration filed without leave.
-If the judge decides to permit reconsideration, the judge will fix an appropriate schedule.
+- (a) Leave of Court Required.
+No one may file a motion for reconsideration of an interlocutory order without prior leave of court. - (b) Form and Content of Motion for Leave.
+A motion for leave to file a motion for reconsideration may seek reconsideration only of an interlocutory order, must be limited to 2,275 words or, for pro se litigants, seven pages, and must specify why it meets at least one of the following: - (1) (A) the facts or applicable law are materially different from the facts or applicable law that the parties presented to the court before entry of the order for which reconsideration is sought, and - (B) despite the exercise of reasonable diligence, the party applying for reconsideration did not know such fact or law before entry of the order; or - (2) new material facts arose or a change of law occurred after entry of the order. - (c) Prohibition Against Repetition of Argument.
+No motion for leave to file a motion for reconsideration of an interlocutory order may repeat any oral or written argument made by the applying party before entry of the order.
+Violation of this restriction subjects the offending party to appropriate sanctions. - (d) Response.
+No response may be filed to a motion seeking leave to file a motion for reconsideration.
+Unless the presiding judge orders a response, no response may be filed to a motion seeking reconsideration of an interlocutory order.